Wolf (2021 Irish-Polish film): Production

 In February 2020, it was announced George MacKay and Lily-Rose Depp had joined the cast of the film, with Nathalie Biancheri directing from a screenplay she wrote.
 In September 2020, Paddy Considine, Eileen Walsh, Fionn O'Shea, Lola Petticrew and Senan Jennings joined the cast of the film.

 Principal photography began in August 2020.
 Production was initially set to begin in April 2020, but was delayed due to the COVID-19 pandemic.
 Principal photography ended by October 2020.

 Release

-Focus Features acquired distribution rights to the film in October 2020.
+Focus Features acquired distribution rights excluding Russia, Turkey, Taiwan and the Middle East to the film in October 2020.
 The film had a theatrical release in the U.S. on 3 December 2021, after premiering at the Toronto International Film Festival on 17 September 2021 as the entry for Ireland.

 Reception

 Box office

 In the United States and Canada, the film earned $82,640 from 308 theaters in its opening weekend and $15,160 in its second before ending its theatrical run.